 Reviews are often the first things someone sees when they Google a business.
-When a patient or client shares a positive or negative experience about your office, what they write is usually there to stay forever.
+When a patient or client shares a positive or negative experience about your business, what they write is usually there to stay forever.

-While protecting your reputation and avoiding negative reviews is a priority, it’s impossible to please everyone all of the time.
+While protecting your online reputation and avoiding negative reviews is a priority, it’s impossible to please everyone all of the time.
 If you’ve been in business for any length of time, there’s bound to be someone out there who has either left you a bad review or will in the future.

 - You get to share your side of the story